 Day 03: Paro – Hike to Taktsang Monastery.

 Continuing 3 Nights 4 Days Bhutan Tour, in the morning we drive to the base camp of Taktsang to start the hike up to the Taktsang monastery (Tiger’s nest).
 The hike up to the cafeteria will take around 2 hrs.
-At the view point, you will enjoy the stunning view of the monastery, where Guru Padmasambhava landed on the back of a tigress in the 8th century.
-We then walk back to the road point and drive to the winding road to the Drukgyal Dzong, the ruined fort, which was once defended this valley from Tibetan invasions, and also visit a Bhutanese farm house of a local family at Drukgyal for a close up view of everyday Bhutanese life.
+At the viewpoint, you will enjoy the stunning view of the monastery, where Guru Padmasambhava landed on the back of a tigress in the 8th century.
+We then walk back to the road point and drive to the winding road to the Drukgyal Dzong, the ruined fort, which was once defended this valley from Tibetan invasions, and also visit a Bhutanese farmhouse of a local family at Drukgyal for a closeup view of everyday Bhutanese life.
 Later drive to visit Kyichu Lhakhang, one of the oldest temples in Bhutan.
 In the evening take a walk around the main street of Paro’s main shopping district.
-Dinner and overnight at hotel
+Dinner and overnight at the hotel.

 Day 04: Paro – Depart (By Druk Air)

-Your 3 Nights 4 Days Bhutan Tour terminates today so after breakfast your representative will help you with the exit formalities and bid you farewell and wish you happy journey back home.
+Your 3 Nights 4 Days Bhutan Tour terminates today so after breakfast, your representative will help you with the exit formalities and bid you farewell and wish you a happy journey back home.

 - Bhutan visa fee – including all necessary processing

 - 3-star accommodation (4 & 5 stars may require an additional premium).

 - Airport pick-up and drop-off by private vehicle.